 That is the average situation but what happens when average Codebreaker goes up against an Encryption of 3?
 Each point of Relative Encryption in the defender’s favour slows the accumulation of Infiltration points but also critically lowers the Maximum Infiltration level by 10 too.
 This means even at game start the average Codebreaker is stuck with a maximum Infiltration of just 20 against an Encryption of 3.
 This is 10 below the minimum threshold needed to run Acquire Asset operations!
 So not only is gaining Infiltration incredibly slow and Operations massively prone to fail but he is also locked out of the one means to ever raise his Infiltration beyond a very low level.

-Okay but what if the Codebreaking Empire is one of rare few builds that is maxed out for strong Infiltration?
+Okay but what if the Codebreaking Empire is one of the rare few builds that is maxed out for strong Infiltration?
 Say for example my Skaven Supremacy Build.
 Well as it happens Encryption seems to be easier to come by than Codebreaking.
 Even the combination of Shadow Council and Cutthroat Politics in the Skaven Supremacy Build only yields a +1 to Codebreaking and +10 to Maximum Infiltration.

 So if the Skaven Supremacy was trying to infiltrate the Enigmatix they would be faced with a starting Maximum Infiltration of 40.
 Just enough to hope to start getting some Assets in order to inch that maximum higher.
 However if the Enigmatix takes Enigmatic Engineering as its second Ascension Perk for another +2 to Encryption then even the Skaven Supremacy is locked out of ever raising the Maximum Infiltration through Acquiring Assets.